The semiclassical zeta function for geodesic flows on negatively curved manifolds: Introduction

 We deduce the theorem above from spectral properties of some transfer operators associated to the flow $f^t$.
-Let us recall a classical idea to relate analytic properties of dynamical zeta functions to spectral properties of one-parameter (semi-)groups of transfer operators.
-Consider a complex vector bundle\footnote{We always assume that each vector bundle is equipped with a Hermitian inner product on it.
-The choice of the Hermitian inner product does not matter in our argument.
-But we need it for some expressions, e.g. the definition (\ref{eq:ltk}). } $\pi_V:V\to M$ over the manifold $M$ and let $\Gamma^0(V)$ be the set of continuous sections of $V$.
+Let us recall an idea due to Ruelle.
+Let $\pi_V:V\to M$ be a complex vector bundle\footnote{We always assume that each vector bundle is complexified and equipped with a Hermitian inner product on it.
+The choice of the Hermitian inner product is not essential.
+But we need it for some expressions, e.g. the definition (\ref{eq:ltk}). } over $M$ and write $\Gamma^0(V)$ for the set of continuous sections of $V$.
 Let $F^t:V\to V$ be a one-parameter group of vector bundle maps which makes the following diagram commutes: